vedph/cadmus-bricks-shell/README.md

 ## History

+- 2023-11-04: removed ELF dependencies from `@myrmidon/cadmus-img-gallery` and updated its version to 3.1.0.
 - 2023-11-03: updated Angular and packages.
 - 2023-09-22: updated Angular and packages.
 - 2023-08-29: updated Angular and packages.